priyanshu2003719/Student-Result-Management-system/README.md

 * ✅ **Dynamic Search:** Advanced filtering capabilities in every management module.
 * ✅ **Automated Calculations:** Built-in logic for percentage and performance metrics.
 * ✅ **Responsive UI:** A clean, orange-and-blue themed professional interface.

----
-*Developed with a focus on administrative efficiency and data integrity.*